svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 Note:  If a .dmod file is put in the Dink HD directory (where the .exe is) it will be automatically installed and then deleted

-------------- BETA VERSION -----------------

-This is a beta version which means it probably has bugs and isn't ready for general consumption.
-However, it means you've been recruited to help us make it better!

 To report a bug, find or post a thread about Dink HD on dinknetwork.com and and please include the following information if you can:

 - Dink files are installed to C:\Users\<user name>\AppData\Local\DinkSmallwoodHD by default.